NoraEr/System_Prompt_Pipeline/README.md

 # Improved reusability of system prompts applied to different use cases
 You may need to design a common system prompt for different use cases.
-For example, you have built chatbot for customer service support that answers questions about product X. You want to re-use the same code and prompts to build a chatbot that answer questions about product Y.
+For example, you have built a chatbot for customer service support that answers questions about product X. You want to re-use the same code and prompts to build a chatbot that answer questions about product Y.
 Without changing the prompt itself, you can simply change the parameter in the Yaml file.
 The same prompt defined in `system_prompt_tasks.txt`` below would apply to both use case:
 ```